calvin-barker/Flipper-SCD4x-CO2-Sensor/README.md

 ![Connections](/images/SCD4x_gpio_0.5x.png)

-## Connections to the Flipper Zero Wi-Fi Module v1
+## Also connecting to the Flipper Zero Wi-Fi Module v1

 The Wi-Fi Module V1 requires only **4 essential pins** for basic operation: